Plain English Guide to Sponsoring Skilled Staff from Overseas

 Under the Temporary Residence Transitional stream, the nominee must:

 - be under the age of 45 years at the time of application;

 - provide evidence of an IELTS score, or equivalent, of at least 6 in each of listening, reading, writing and speaking (or of have completed 5 years full time secondary or tertiary education in English);

 - hold any required occupational licence, registration or membership at the time of the application; and

 - together with any migrating family members, satisfy mandatory character and health requirements.

 When sponsoring an employee from overseas, it is important that the employer has in place an appropriate employment contract prior to commencement.
 There are a number of areas that must be covered in the contract and it is best to seek advice from your lawyer to ensure you have considered the full range of issues.

 Coleman Greig can help you with:

-Tracking and managing the progress of your visa applications
+- tracking and managing the progress of your visa applications; and

-For more information, please contact our Business Migration Services team in Parramatta and Norwest.
+For more information on sonsoring skilled staff from overseas, please contact our Migration team in Parramatta, Penrith and Norwest.